mia-platform/custom-plugin-lib/docs/HTTPClient.md

  * `patch(path, body, querystring, options)`
  * `delete(path, body, querystring, options)`

+All methods return a *Promise object*.
+You can access to response body trough the `payload` property of the returned object.

 The params to be passed to these functions are:

  * `path` -  a string that identifies the route to which you want to send the request.